eapax/EarthMover.jl/README.md

 Specifically, this package exports functions to compute optimal transport distances by implementing one of the following methods "under-the-hood":

 1) Solution of the assignment problem by the Hungarian algorithm (by calling the native Julia dependancy Hungarian.jl)
-2) Solution of the linear optimization problem (by calling the well-optimized Python optimization package scipy.optimize.linprog, via PyCall.jl)
+2) Solution of the linear optimization problem (by calling the Python optimization function scipy.optimize.linprog via PyCall.jl)
 3) Approximate solution of the linear optimization problem by the Sinkhorn algorithm as described in [2] (implemented here in native Julia, without any dependencies).

-Note that 1 and 2 give *exact* computation of optimal transport distances, whilst 3 gives an *approximate* computation (but is often much faster than 1 or 2).
-Which of the methods 1, 2 and 3 is most appropriate will depend on the particular problem at hand.
+Note that 1 and 2 give *exact* computation of optimal transport distances, whilst 3 gives an *approximate* computation (often much faster than 1 or 2).
+Which method, 1, 2 or 3, is most appropriate will depend on the problem at hand.

 ## Usage